lucullusTheOnly/newsfeed/README.md

 # Module: News Feed
-The `newsfeed ` module is one of the default modules of the MagicMirror.
 This module displays news headlines based on an RSS feed.
 Scrolling through news headlines happens time-based (````updateInterval````), but can also be controlled by sending news feed specific notifications to the module.

+**Attention: This is a modified version of the default module from the MagicMirror².
+It has more notifications to control the module.**

 ## Screenshot
 - News Feed Screenshot using the NYT